WRITTEN BY KATE FINAN, CO-OWNER OF BOOM BOX POST

 After trying out a few of the libraries that Reformer had to offer, I decided to try working with some of our Boom Box Library sound effects to see how those would differ.
 We released the Heads Up Display library as part of our Robotic Creations Collection last year, which contains entirely synthesized sounds.
 So, these would have the potential to react very differently than the naturalistic effects that I had been triggering from Krotos.

 First, I chose to load some of our power ups and data readouts as two separate libraries into the Reformer.
 To do this, I found the files that I wanted to use within our Heads Up Display SFX Library and copied them into two different folders: data readouts and power ups.
-This was necessary because the libraries you load into Reformer Pro must be a max of 1 GB, and our library is larger than that.
 I also wanted to be able to choose the blend between the two types of sounds.
-I should note that all audio files must also be more than one second for Reformer Pro to be able to properly analyze them.
+Note that the libraries you load into Reformer Pro must be a max of 1 GB, so you may need to divide yours into smaller folders like I did, and all audio files must also be more than one second for Reformer Pro to be able to properly analyze them.
 But, that having silence between audio instances within a file does not seem to affect the usability of the file.

 Once I had my libraries copied into separate folders, I clicked on the gray icon at the top right of the library screen.
 This opened the analysis tool.
 I chose the folder which I wished to upload, my sample rate, and clicked the “create” button.
 I then named my library and it began the scan, which only took a few moments.
 To make the library appear in the plugin, I closed the plugin instance (no need to remove it, just close the window so it can refresh), and then reopened it to see my new custom libraries in place.
 Super easy!